Friday, Jun 26, 2015, 3:36 pm

 At some point, I want to work on an experimental documentary about Gay Shame, a radical trans/queer direct action collective I’ve been organizing with for a long time.
 However, because we are still active, I don't want the project to turn Gay Shame’s work into a remnant of time.
 I’ve been thinking a lot about how to make the film a tool rather than a cultural artifact.
 I’m guessing, like Criminal Queers, it might take a decade or more, but hopefully will be worth it.

-Toshio Meronek is an independent journalist who has covered disability, LGBT/queer issues, and prisons for The Advocate, Huffington Post, The Nation, and Truthout.
+Toshio Meronek is San Francisco-based writer who has reported for Al Jazeera, The Nation and Vice.
+His work also appears in Captive Genders: Trans Embodiment and the Prison-Industrial Complex and The Long Term: Surviving and Resisting Life in Prison.
 He is a former editor of The Abolitionist, the newspaper of the anti-prison industrial complex organization Critical Resistance.
 Follow him on Twitter at @tmeronek.